![]() |

-Wickliffe Syiem |
+| Wickliffe Syiem |

-While Wickliffe and his colleagues were drafting the Constitution for Nongstoin through the establishment of a Constituent Assembly, the Indian government under the regime of Prime Minister Nehru, deployed a large number of troops to capture King Kñi Sibsing Syiem.
-The king was then coerced into signing the Instrument of Accession unwillingly.
-However, Sibsing Syiem signed the Instrument of Accession with the negotiation of surrendering only the three subjects: Defense, External Affairs, and Communication.
-This meant that Hynniewtrep land would transfer its administration to India only in matters of defense, foreign relations, and communication with other countries.
-Apart from these three subjects, Hynniewtrep would have its own political administration over its people.
-Therefore, the Prime Minister and the King signed the Standstill Agreement to abide by the Instrument of Accession under these three subjects until further notification applied.
-However, shortly after, the Indian government unilaterally struck down the Standstill Agreement without notifying the Khasi States and forcefully merged them with India without signing the Instrument of Merger.
+While Wickliffe and his colleagues were drafting the Constitution for Nongstoin through the establishment of a Constituent Assembly, the Indian government under Prime Minister Nehru deployed a large number of troops to capture King Kñi Sibsing Syiem.
+The king was then coerced into signing the Instrument of Accession against his will.
+However, Sibsing Syiem signed the Instrument of Accession with the condition that he was surrendering only three subjects: Defence, External Affairs, and Communications.
+This meant that Hynniewtrep land would transfer its administration to India only in matters of defence, foreign relations, and communications.
+Apart from these three subjects, Hynniewtrep would retain its own political administration over its people.
+Therefore, the Prime Minister and the King signed the Standstill Agreement to abide by the Instrument of Accession under these three subjects until further notification.

 As a result, slogans were raised in many protests and agitations against India’s dictatorial rule over the Jaidbynriew Hynniewtrep.
-The slogan read: "INDIAN BY FORCE, KHASI BY BLOOD".
+The slogan read: “Indian by Force, Khasi by Blood.”

-Wickliffe Syiem |
+| Wickliffe Syiem |

 Points to consider: